Taveta language

 Taveta or Tubeta is a Northeast Coast Bantu language spoken by the Taveta people of Kenya.
 It is closely related to Pare (called Chasu by speakers).

 Taveta was confused with Dawida by Jouni Maho in his (2009) classification.

+Oral literature

+In 1910 Alfred Claud Hollis published a collection of appx.
+100 Taveta proverbs collected from speakers in what was then the southern part of the British East Africa Protectorate.
+Here are some of those proverbs: